 If you are planning on putting media on a Plex Media Server with low processing power, you will want to ensure that your files on said server won’t require transcoding by your device.
-To play it safe, I simply use a powerful processor so I don’t need to worry about this transcoding dilemma.
+To play it safe, I suggest using a powerful processor so you won’t have to worry about this trans-coding dilemma.

 Best Plex Devices

 My favorite devices to access my Plex Media Server are the Fire TV and Fire TV Stick due to their low price-tags and excellent user interface.
 As of this writing these are also the most popular streaming devices on the market.

 One of the main reasons for this is that they make it easy to install Kodi Media Center onto.
 Kodi is an open source project that has the ability to run 3rd party addons that provide all kinds of digital content.

 TROYPOINT Tutorial – How To Install Kodi On Fire TV or Fire TV Stick